woliveiras/cql-agent/docs/GUIA_SWAGGER.md

-# 🧪 Testando a API do Repair Agent
+# 🧪 Testando a API do CQL Assistant

 ## 🌐 Documentação Interativa